mikeermatinger/lab-agile-planning/README.md

 # NACS agile-planning
-This repository contains the agile planning for NACS VIDEO GAMES.
+This repository contains the agile planning for NACS video games.